code23/marketplace-laravel-sdk/README.md

 composer require code23/marketplace-laravel-sdk
 ```

-Once the package is included in your project you can install the models, config, views and components by running the following install command:
+Once the package is included in your project you can install the models and config by running the following install command:

 ```bash
 php artisan marketplace-laravel-sdk:install